 Our inspection team was led by a CQC Lead Inspector.
-The team included a GP specialist adviser, a second CQC inspector, a practice nurse specialist adviser, a practice manager specialist adviser and an Expert by Experience.
-All specialist advisors were given the same authority to enter the practice as the CQC inspectors.
+The team included a GP specialist adviser, a practice nurse specialist adviser, a practice manager specialist adviser and an Expert by Experience.
+Specialist advisers were given the same authority to enter Regents Park Practice as the CQC inspector.

-Background to Ampthill Practice
+Background to Regents Park Practice

-The Ampthill Practice is located in the London Borough of Camden.
-The practice is part of the NHS Camden Clinical Commissioning Group (CCG) which is made up of 40 practices.
-It currently holds a General Medical Service (GMS) contract (a contract between NHS England and general practices for delivering general medical services and is the commonest form of GP contract) to 9000 patients.
-The practice has a second surgery, Regents Park Surgery which is managed by the same partner group and run by the same staff.
+The Regents Park Practice is located in the London Borough of Camden.
+The practice is part of the NHS Camden Clinical Commissioning Group (CCG).
+It currently holds a Personal Medical Service (PMS) contract (a contract between NHS England and general practices for delivering personal medical services.
+This contract allows the flexibility to offer local services within the contract) to 5900 patients.
+The practice has a second surgery, the Ampthill Practice which is managed by the same partner group and run by the same staff.
 Both practices also share the same policy and procedures with significant event analysis and clinical audits shared across both.
-The Regents Park Practice was inspected separately.
+The Ampthill Practice was inspected separately as it is separately registered with the CQC.

-The Ampthill practice serves a diverse population with many patients attending where English is not their first language.
-The practice has a mixed patient population age demographic with 33% under the age of 18 and 15.3% over the age of 65.
-The Ampthill Practice is situated in a two storey health centre in which it occupies the ground floor.
+The Regents Park practice serves a diverse population with many patients attending where English is not their first language.
+The practice has a mixed patient population age demographic with 39% under the age of 18 and 17% over the age of 65.
+The Regents Park Practice is situated within a purpose built premises on one level.
 All consulting rooms are easily accessible through wide corridors.
-Staff are based at either the Ampthill Practice or

-Regents Park Practice but could work at either site as the need arises.
-The identified staff list is for both sites.
-There are currently four full time GP partners (three male and one female) who each undertake seven sessions per week, six salaried GPs (five female and one male) who carry out eight sessions per week and two GP registrars (one male and one female) who carries out seven sessions per week.
-Practice staff also included three nurses (one male and two female), a practice manager (who is also a partner), Operations manager, care co-ordinator, administration and reception staff.
+Staff are based at either Regents Park Practice or the Ampthill Practice but could work at either site as the need arises.
+The following staff list is for both sites as staff worked at either practice.
+There are currently four full time GP partners (three male and one female) who each undertake six sessions per week, six salaried GPs (five female and one male) who carry out eight sessions per week, two GP registrars (one male and one female) who carries out seven sessions per week offering a total of 85 sessions a week.
+Practice staff also included three nurses (one male and two female), a practice manager (who is also a partner), operations manager, care co-ordinator, administration and reception staff.

-The practice is open between 8.30am and 6pm each week day except Wednesday when the practice is open from 8.30am to 1pm.
-Appointments are from 9.00am to 12.30pm every morning and start between 1.40pm and 2pm to 6pm each afternoon except Wednesday.
-Extended surgery hours are offered on a Saturday morning between 9am and 12pm where patients from both practices can be seen by a GP or nurse.
-In addition to pre-bookable appointments that can be booked up to six weeks in advance, urgent appointments are also available for people that need them.
-The practice opted out of out of hours care and directs patients to a local out of hours provider.
+The practice is open between 8.00am and 6pm each week day except Thursday when the practice is open from 8.00am to 1pm.
+Appointments are from 9.30am to 12.30pm every morning and 2pm to 6pm each afternoon except Wednesday.
+Extended surgery hours are offered on a Saturday morning at the Ampthill Practice between 9am and 12pm where patients from both practices could be seen by a GP or nurse.
+In addition to pre-bookable appointments that could be booked up to six weeks in advance, urgent appointments were also available for people that needed them.
+The practice opted out of out of hours care and directs patients to a local out of hour's provider.